 So You Want to Become an Apprentice Electrician?
 Consider These Things First:

 Electrician Apprentice Working Hours

 Yes, homework.
-Because in addition to getting hands-on, practical experience of being an electrician, you need to learn the science and math to back it up too.
+Because in addition to getting the hands-on, practical experience of being an electrician, you need to learn the science and math to back it up, too.

 Yep, there is such a thing.
 Also known as technical colleges or trade schools, you’ll need to complete several hundred hours of formal electrician education whilst working your day job as an apprentice electrician.

 In fact, it’s not a bad idea to take some classes at a trade school before you apply for your apprenticeship.
 Why?
 It shows initiative and puts you ahead of the competition.
 We’ll look at more tips for succeeding in your application in the next section.